Cessna 414A Crash N4772A – Hayden, Colorado | Aviation Litigation Analysis

 In legacy piston aircraft cases, manufacturers may assert defenses under the General Aviation Revitalization Act (GARA), which establishes an eighteen-year statute of repose for certain aircraft and component manufacturers.
 For discussion of GARA and related litigation considerations, see Defeating GARA Defenses in Aviation Product Liability Litigation.

-Investigation of accidents involving 400-series piston-powered Cessna aircraft typically requires coordinated review of maintenance records, certification history, operational limitations, and aircraft performance data.
+Investigation of accidents involving 400-series piston-powered Cessna aircraft in private aircraft accident litigation typically requires coordinated review of maintenance records, certification history, operational limitations, and aircraft performance data.
 Each accident turns on its own facts, technical record, and evidentiary development.

 - Aviation Accident Litigation